yagasoft/DynamicsCrm-Template-based-Code-Generator-Plugin/README.md

 A more sophisticated Visual Studio Extension can be found at [VS Marketplace](https://marketplace.visualstudio.com/items?itemName=Yagasoft.CrmCodeGenerator).

 The engine for this Plugin and the VS Extension is the same.
-The settings and T4 Templates can be used for both.
+The settings and T4 Templates can be used for both (with minor modification).

+You can read a quick overview of the tool and its functionality [here](http://blog.yagasoft.com/2020/09/dynamics-template-based-code-generator-supercharged).

 ## Credits

-  + VS Extension base code:
+  + Base code:
 	+ Eric Labashosky
 	+ https://github.com/xairrick/CrmCodeGenerator
   + My work: